owatsuki/owatsuki/README.md

 I have a critical mindset by nature.
 I don't like black boxes, so I tend to go deep into how things operate under the hood — understanding systems, not just making them run.

 Right now I'm exploring topics like **system foundations, formal logic, and software architecture**.
-Sometimes, I build things just to understand the pieces movement.
+Sometimes, I build things just to understand how the pieces move.

 ---